- Find a Trail

 To reach the 1-mile on-road portion of the missing trail link, turn right at Shilshole Avenue NW.
 Turn left onto NW Vernon Place, and then turn right onto Ballard Avenue NW.
 A right onto 17th Avenue NW returns you to Shilshole Avenue, where the road is painted for cyclists and becomes NW 45th Street after crossing under the Ballard Bridge.
 Return to the sidewalk and trail at 11th Avenue NW and 45th.

 Leaving Puget Sound, you will find yourself in a park beside the Fremont Canal that connects the sound to Lake Union.
 Past the steps waits Fremont, a great area for food, gelato, a glimpse of the famous Fremont Rocket, a Vladimir Lenin statue, and an infamous troll statue.
 This brings you to Lake Union, 5 miles from Golden Gardens Park.
-The trail turns right onto N. Northlake Way at N. 34th Street, guiding you to the historic waterfront of a former coal gasification plant, Gas Works Park, where kite flying and kayaking are popular.
+The trail turns right onto N. Northlake Way at N. 34th Street, guiding you to the historic waterfront of a former coal gasification plant, Gas Works Park, where kite flying is popular.
 Next stop: University of Washington, but not before the orange Wall of Death (an art installation representing a motorcycle velodrome).

 Circling around the U District (so named for the University of Washington) and retail area at mile 7 will put you on a secluded path of maples, dogwoods, and occasional firs.
 You'll then pass above the waterfront Magnuson Park at NE 70th Street, a former naval station next to the National Oceanic Atmospheric Administration.
 At mile 13, a bridge crosses Sand Point Way NE.
 To your right lies Seattle's largest freshwater swimming beach, Matthews Beach Park.